 Examples of such behavior may include, but are not limited to, the following:

-- Personal hygiene condition that results in a public health hazard or discomfort to other passengers
+- Personal hygiene conditions that result in a public health hazard or discomfort to other passengers.

 ADA Complementary Paratransit Services

 The Schuylkill County Transportation Authority, also known as SCTA, assures the U.S. Department of Transportation and the Pennsylvania Department of Transportation that no person shall on the basis of race, color, and national origin as provided by Title VI of the Civil Rights Act of 1964 as amended.
 In addition to Title VI, there are other nondiscrimination statues that afford legal protection such as Section 504 of the Rehabilitation Act of 1973, the Civil Rights Act of 1987, the Civil Rights Restoration Act of 1987, E.O.
 12898, and the Americans with Disabilities Act of 1990, be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination or retaliation under any program or activity.